Universal adapters between quantum LDPC codes: Introduction

-In Section~2 we review the basics of stabilizer codes and their representation as Tanner graphs.
+In Section~\ref{sec:prelim} we review the basics of stabilizer codes and their representation as Tanner graphs.
 We also review auxiliary graph surgery \cite{williamson2024gauging} and LDPC surgery concepts from Ref.~\cite{cross2024linear}, but through the lens of a novel definition of \emph{relative expansion} which unifies and simplifies some ideas from these prior works.
-In Sec.~\ref{sec:skiptree}, we present an efficient classical algorithm for transforming between different check bases for the classical repetition code, which will be of use in creating our adapters.
-In Sec.~\ref{sec:rep_adapter}, we present the repetition code adapter as a \textit{universal adapter} for measuring joint logical operators in general quantum LDPC codes that works by connecting individual graphs with relative expansion into one large graph guaranteed to have relative expansion.
-Sec.~\ref{sec:leveraging_code_properties} re-examines these general results for special scenarios where one can leverage code properties to simplify the scheme.
-First in Sec.~5.1, we show the expansion requirement in the auxiliary graph is unnecessary provided additional conditions are met by the code and logicals.
-In Sec.~5.2, we show the decongestion step is unnecessary for geometrically-local codes by providing a method for constructing auxiliary graphs that are naturally sparse.
-Finally Sec.~\ref{sec:multicode} broadens the scope of the universal adapter as a novel primitive to connect different quantum LDPC codes in multi-code architectures.
+In Section~\ref{sec:skiptree}, we present an efficient classical algorithm for transforming between different check bases for the classical repetition code, which will be of use in creating our adapters.
+In Section~\ref{sec:rep_adapter}, we present the repetition code adapter as a \textit{universal adapter} for measuring joint logical operators in general quantum LDPC codes that works by connecting individual graphs with relative expansion into one large graph guaranteed to have relative expansion.
+Section~\ref{sec:leveraging_code_properties} re-examines these general results for special scenarios where one can leverage code properties to simplify the scheme -- in Section~\ref{subsec:replace_desideratum_4}, we exhibit cases where the expansion requirement in the auxiliary graph is unnecessary and, in Section~\ref{subsec:geo_local}, we show the decongestion step is unnecessary for geometrically-local codes by providing a method for constructing auxiliary graphs that are naturally sparse.
+Next, Section~\ref{sec:multicode} broadens the scope of the universal adapter as a novel primitive to connect different quantum LDPC codes in multi-code architectures.
+Finally, in Section~\ref{sec:examples} we provide some concrete examples of the universal adapter construction applied to two specific quantum LDPC codes, a 200-qubit lifted-product code and a 98-qubit bivariate bicycle code.